umut-akkaya/terraform-aws-staticwebsite/README.md

 # Contributions

-Just feel free for all contributions, ideas, PR's. ## Requirements
+Just feel free for all contributions, ideas, PR's.